nigelrudolf/rn-run-bash/README.md

 ## Description:

-Run react native app on ios or android.
+Run react native app on ios or android using a single command.
+This allows you to quickly run different branches without having to stop any processes or quit any programs, just run the command again on a different branch.
 Run this script in the root of your react native project.

 ## Usage: